 We mentioned gel foam briefly when discussing memory foam because it is commonly integrated into the latter.

-This is done in the same way that air-cool memory foam is done to improve heat transfer and help you sleep cooler.
+This is done in the same way that air-cool memory foam improves heat transfer and helps you sleep cooler.

-As a result, if you’re intrigued by the idea of memory foam but don’t want to risk your body temperature while sleeping, this is a possibility worth investigating further.
+As a result, if you’re intrigued by memory foam but don’t want to risk your body temperature while sleeping, this is a possibility worth investigating further.

 Look at how this product is manufactured to understand how intelligent scientists developed it to distribute heat.

-Let’s simply say it’s constructed out of tiny gel beads without making it too tough to comprehend.
-Also, these beads serve to produce an open-cell structure that aids optimal airflow.
+Let’s say it’s constructed out of tiny gel beads without making it too tough to comprehend.
+These beads produce an open-cell structure that aids optimal airflow.

 While we frequently imagine ourselves warm and toasty in bed, our body temperatures drop as we fall asleep, and sleep does not occur until this temperature is attained.